tjarb/schneider.modbus/README.md

-# Duco
+# Schneider Electric
-This app allows you to monitor and control your Duco  devices using the modbus protocol
+This app allows you to monitor and control your Schneider Electric devices using the modbus protocol

 ## Supported devices
-Duco Focus Modbus
+Acti9 Smartlink SI D

 ## Support topic
 For support please use the official support topic on the forum

 ### Enable modbus in your product
-Enable the modbus interface in the Duco and assign it a FIXED IP-address.
+Enable the modbus interface in the device and assign it a FIXED IP-address.